termi-official/Thunderbolt.jl/README.md

 > [!WARNING]
 > This package is under heavy development.
 Expect regular breaking changes
 > for now.
 If you are interested in joining development, then either comment
-> an issue or reach out via julialang.zulipchat.com, via mail or via
+> an issue you are interested or directly reach out to me via julialang.zulipchat.com, mail or
 > julialang.slack.com.
-Alternatively open a discussion if you have something
+Alternatively open a [GitHub discussion](https://github.com/termi-official/Thunderbolt.jl/discussions) if you have something
 > specific in mind.

 ## Questions

-If you have questions about Thunderbolt it is suggested to use the #Thunderbolt.jl stream on Zulip.
+If you have questions about Thunderbolt it is suggested to use the [#Thunderbolt.jl stream on Zulip](https://julialang.zulipchat.com/#narrow/stream/413315-Thunderbolt.2Ejl).

 If you encounter what you think is a bug please report it.
 A CONTRIBUTING.md will be provided soon with more information.